Whipped chocolate ganache frosting is smooth, rich and melts in your mouth. It's great for spreading and piping on any cake or cupcakes.

 Leftover frosting can be stored in the fridge then gently heated to become an ice cream sauce, or sauce for fruit.

 I use whipped chocolate ganache frosting on many cakes, or as the filling on layer cakes.

 I used this whipped chocolate ganache frosting on my Real Kit Kat Bar Cake.

-This frosting is the perfect companion to classic yellow cake for that traditional dessert of yellow cake and chocolate frosting.
+This frosting is also the perfect companion to classic yellow cake for that traditional dessert of yellow cake and chocolate frosting.
 (My brother's favorite!
 Although I always have to make a gluten free cake for him.)
 It makes a genius combo for good, rich chocolate cake as well.

-Use this frosting on cupcakes too.
-If you pipe it, don't attempt to pipe it too tall and high.
+Tip: If you pipe the ganache frosting, don't attempt to pipe it too tall and high.
 It's so rich and somewhat softer than buttercream that it won't stand up to a tall pipe.
 Try my Extra Rich Milk Chocolate Frosting with extra confectioners' sugar for that.

 For other recipes you can use this whipped chocolate ganache frosting for, try these:

 Sweet Little flower cupcakes have chocolate frosting to mimic dirt under a cute candy flower.

 Floating Ghost Cupcakes have a layer of chocolate frosting for the ghosts to sit on.